Here are three models of change that guide my promotion of climate action.

 The above two models of change do not consider one key factor supporting change, “progress towards the vision”.
 The more you reinforce progress, the greater the momentum for change.

-When you promote progress and two of the determinants of change: benefits and vision, you make change more likely.
+When you promote progress and two determinants of change: benefits and vision, you make change more likely.
 This is because vision, progress, and benefit can link, forming a cyclic causal sequence, a progress amplifying cycle.

 Having (1) a popular vision tends to lead to (2) progress towards the vision, which can lead to (3) benefits resulting from the progress, which tends to increase the popularity or commitment to the vision.